khalido/blog/posts/recipes/biryani.md

 4. Mix the oil well and spoon over the veggies.
 5. Place all the veggies in the oven, with paneer at the top, bake for 40 minutes (check and stir after 20 minutes)

-If the cashews are roasted, no need to bake, but if they are raw:
+If the cashews are roasted, no need to bake, just add them to the paneer baking tray for the last 5 minutes.
+If they are raw:

 - get a small tray, mix in a tiny bit of the veggie oil and bake for 10-15m minutes.